Thank you for considering opening your heart and home to a homeless dog!

 • You must be 21 years of age or older to adopt a dog

-• Any dogs in the home must be spayed or neutered and up to date on their rabies vaccination
+• Any dogs in the home must be spayed or neutered and up to date on their rabies vaccination.
+Please have your veterinarian/clinic e-mail your dog’s rabies vaccination status and proof of spay/neuter to dog@oahs.org or FAX to (920) 424-2113

 • If you rent your residence, you must provide your current pet policy.
-(Can e-mail a copy to dog@oahs.org)
+Please e-mail a copy to dog@oahs.org

 STEP 1: View our available dogs online!
 Read their descriptions to get an idea of who might be a good match with your family and lifestyle.
 Some things to take into consideration are size, exercise needs, activity level, level of compatibility with other animals, children, work schedules, etc. Questions?
 E-mail dog@oahs.org or call (920) 424-2128 ext 108.

 STEP 2: Submit an application!
-Please include all requested information including listing all members of the household, other animals in the household, your veterinarian for current dogs and rental manager contact information (if renting your residence).
+Please include all requested information .
 We cannot process incomplete applications.

-• *For those with another dog/dogs at home: a dog-to-dog introduction appointment will be scheduled – in order to fast-track the processing of your application please have your veterinarian/clinic e-mail your dog’s rabies vaccination status and proof of spay/neuter to dog@oahs.org or FAX to (920) 424-2113.
+• *For those with another dog/dogs at home: a dog-to-dog introduction appointment will be scheduled – in order to prevent delays in the processing of your application please have your veterinarian/clinic e-mail your dog’s rabies vaccination status and proof of spay/neuter to dog@oahs.org or FAX to (920) 424-2113

-STEP 3: Set up a meet and greet appointment!
-Once your application is received and processed (typically within 3 business days) a dog adoption counselor will call you (please make sure your phone accepts voicemails) to discuss dogs and to possibly set up an appointment to meet the dog(s).
-During an appointment you will meet the dog in a private room or dog run with an adoption counselor and review any surrender or intake information along with behavioral information.
+STEP 3: Schedule a meet and greet appointment!
+Once your application is received and processed a dog adoption counselor will call or e-mail you (please make sure your phone accepts voicemails) to discuss dogs and to possibly set up an appointment to meet the dog(s).
+During an appointment you will meet the dog in a private room or dog run with an adoption counselor and review any medical and behavioral information.
 Appointments are typically 30 to 60 minutes in length and are scheduled Tuesdays-Saturdays.
+Typically, appointments allow enough time to show 2-3 dogs.

 STEP 4: Review paperwork and take your new dog home (pending application approval)!
 If, after the meet and greet(s), everyone in the household and the dog are comfortable and the application has been approved, we will schedule an adoption day and time when we will review the adoption contract and associated paperwork, ensure all proper documents are signed, and you will take your new dog home immediately after!